-A new GED examination is coming to states nationwide, with the promise of better preparing students for the rigors of higher education or the 21st century workforce.
-The update marks the largest change to the exam in its 70-year history, and not everyone is onboard with the new product – or its higher price tag.
+A new GED examination is coming to states nationwide, promising to better prepare students for the rigors of higher education or the 21st-century workforce.
+The update marks the largest change to the exam in its 70-year history, and not everyone is on board with the new product – or its higher price tag.
 Is the new GED a necessity to maintain a competitive workforce in America, or will it price some students right out of high school completion?

 Need for Revamping